rahulgithubrds/Python-Machine-Learning-Analysis/README.md

-Rahul Shilpakar few of the codes I made are posted here.
-Mainly python analysis and machine learning.
+Rahul S. few of the codes I made are posted here.
+Mainly python statistical analysis and machine learning.